bmezaris/TextToVideoRetrieval-TtimesV/README.md

 <ShotID_M_frameID_K> <feat_1> <feat_2> ... <feat_N>
 ```

 Our network reads the visual features in a binary format.
-In order to convert text files into binary files, run the following code:
+In order to convert text files (e.g. file "id.feature.txt") into binary files, run the following code:

 ```
 rootpath=$HOME/TtimesV